Interactive Torah Scroll Felt Board

 A hands-on opportunity for exploring Torah with kiddos!

-As a songleader, I use interactive props like the Torah felt board in my home, my classroom, and even in the sanctuary when working with young children.
+As a songleader, I use interactive props like the Torah Scroll Felt Storyboard in my home, my classroom, and even in the sanctuary when working with young children.
 This engaging hands-on experience is perfect for sparking curiosity and reinforcing a positive connection with our Jewish traditions.
 It offers an immersive learning experience that captivates children and supports multi-modal engagement, increasing the ways that participants can immerse themselves in the musical experience.
 My own children recreate the stories with the materials independently!

 Materials